 What’s this all about, then?

-I run a portrait and boudoir studio outside Seattle; Representation Matters, a stock image site focused on diversity and body liberation; and the Body Love Box, a monthly body-positive subscription box.
+I run a portrait and boudoir studio outside Seattle; create stock photos focused on diversity and body liberation; and run the Body Love Shop, a central resource for body-positive and fat-positive goods, products and artwork.
 More about me >

 Where are you located?